How to walk up Pen y Fan

-It’s said that if you stand on Pen y Fan and look northwest, you can see all the way to Snowdonia.
+It’s said that if you stand on Pen y Fan and look northwest, you can see all the way to Eryri (Snowdonia).
 Binoculars and a very clear day would probably help.
 But if, like me, you’re up there on a day that’s part sunny and part showery, you’re in for a different kind of treat – a perfect rainbow, nature’s cheerful bunting, hanging over the hills.

-The tough one: the horseshoe ridge walk
+The tough one: Horseshoe Ridge

-Right from the start, it’s impressive, with views up the valley to Pen y Fan.
+Right from the start it’s impressive, with views up the valley to Pen y Fan.
 The steep yomp up to Craig Fan Ddu has me gasping, but it’s worth it just to admire the sweep of these mighty glacial valleys while red kites cruise overhead.
 I share the ridge with keen walker Marianne Bailey and her energetic labrador.
-"It’s a hefty route, and it’s our favourite", she says.
-"The skies are so big, they seem close enough to touch.
-It’s a tremendous feeling."
+'It’s a hefty route, and it’s our favourite', she says.
+'The skies are so big, they seem close enough to touch.
+It’s a tremendous feeling.'

-- Adventure Smart Wales has plenty of advice on how to ‘make a good day better’, and we recommend you read it before planning your days out.
+- Adventure Smart Wales has plenty of advice on how to ‘make a good day better’, and I recommend you read it before planning your days out.

 - Traveline Cymru is a useful public transport journey planner.